rte-france/Grid2Op/README.md

 - python 3.8
 - python 3.9

-Note that "numba" which accelerates the computation of the powerflow is not available for python 3.9 (see https://github.com/numba/numba/issues/6345) for more information.
+Note that, at time of writing, "numba" which accelerates the computation of the powerflow for the default "powerflow solver" is not available for python 3.9 (more information at https://github.com/numba/numba/issues/6345).

 On all of these cases, we tested grid2op on all available numpy version >= 1.18.

 ## Known issue

-Due to the underlying behaviour of the "multiprocessing" package on windows based python version, the "multiprocessing" of the grid2op runner is not supported on windows.
+Due to the underlying behaviour of the "multiprocessing" package on windows based python versions, the "multiprocessing" of the grid2op "Runner" is not supported on windows.
 This might change in the future, but it is currently not on our priorities.

 ## Perform tests locally